rosberry/swift-style-guide/README.md

 **Notes:**
   - `[unowned self]` is not required here.
 A retain cycle is not created.
-  - Location manager has a side-effect for popping up UI to ask the user for permission so fine grain control makes sense here.
+  - Location manager has a side-effect of popping up UI to ask the user for permission so fine grain control makes sense here.

 ### Type Inference